PuruVJ/puruvjdev4/src/blog/forking-and-fixing-traverse.md

 - Fully TypeScript.
 That includes source code and tests
 - pnpm instead of npm.
 - Vitest instead of tape(Which also is the current author's package 😅)
 - tsup.
-No build step before, now it's needed cuz the source is TypeScript.
+No build step before, now it's needed for typescript and multiple targets.
 - Remove eslint.
-I'd love to write a blog post about how much I dislike linters, but that's for another day.
+Not a fan of linters, but that's for another day.

 ## Attempt 1: Blindly converting to TypeScript

-I tried converting the code to TypeScript, but there was a big flaw in this plan: non-typescript files dont usually adhere to strict structures, which means typescript will just throw errors.
+I tried converting the code to TypeScript, but there was a big flaw in this plan: non-typescript files don't usually adhere to strict structures, which means typescript will just throw errors.
 So naturally, I used my judgement to replace non-working code with working TS code.
 Problem is, the tests weren't passing afterwards.

 Your own assumptions aren't always right.

 ## Attempt 2: Test-driven development

-I don't write many tests, but in this case it helped a lot.
+I don't write many tests, but in this case, the existing test suite helped a lot.

 After the first attempt had failed, I went with a bottom-up approach.
-I converted all the tests over to Vitest, and removed all the new TS code in favor of the same old JS code.
-This caused insane type errors in the index.ts file, but that was irrelevant at that time.
+I converted all the tests over to Vitest, and removed all the new TypeScript code in favor of the same old JS code.
+This made the entire file go red with TypeScript errors, but that was irrelevant at that time.

 Then i ran `vitest`.
-The nice thing about it is that it is in watch mode by default.
+The nice thing about it is that it runs in watch mode by default.
 Which means, everytime I change my source file, it runs all the tests again, and it takes less than 1second to run all the tests.
 It was literally **Test driven development**.

 ### Targeting the dependencies

 The 3 dependencies responsible for the entire havoc in the first place: `gopd`, `typedarray.prototype.slice`, `which-typed-array`.

-I deleted em all and replaced them with their native equivalents.
+I deleted them all and replaced them with their native equivalents.

 - gopd -> `Object.getOwnPropertyDescriptors`
 - typedarray.prototype.slice -> `TypedArray.prototype.slice`
 - which-typed-array -> `ArrayBuffer.isView(value) && !(value instanceof DataView);`

-which-typed-array doesn't have a direct equivalent in new code because it was ultimately used to check if an object was a TypedArray, the type of the array wasn't used at all
+> which-typed-array doesn't have a direct equivalent in new code because it was ultimately used to check if an object was a TypedArray, the type of the array wasn't used at all

-After this I noticed some tests were failing, so tweaked the implementations here and there until they were fixed.
+After this I noticed some tests were failing, so I tweaked the implementations here and there until they were fixed.

 ### Aggressively typescript